What is SSC CGL ASO in MEA Post? - Full Form, Eligibility, Salary, Promotion and the Job Profile

 - No Decision-Making Power: ASOs do not have decision-making authority.
 Their role is primarily administrative and supportive, where they have to follow the directions given by higher authorities.

-- Country Category Wise Posting: Foreign postings are divided into country-specific categories (A+, A, B, C, and Hard C).
+- Country Category Wise Posting: Foreign postings are divided into country-specific categories (A+, A, B, C and Hard C).
 Higher categories like A+ and A are more desirable, while lower categories may come with tough living conditions.

 - Low Foreign Posting Duration: Opportunities for longer foreign postings are limited.
 ASOs typically serve in a foreign posting for only 3 years.